mstksg/inCode/copy/entries/fc-statements.md

 That takes a list of `IO ()`s and returns a new shiny `IO ()` that represents the act of executing them all *in parallel*!

+This is one great thing about IO-as-data: If you have a bunch of IO actions, you have the *choice* in how you want to "sequence" or "combine" them.
+In Haskell, combining a bunch of actions in sequence and combining them in parallel is just a matter of swapping out your combining function!
+There is *no difference* at the syntax level!

+Compare this to other languages, where the syntax for sequencing statements
+--- the semicolon --- and the syntax required for launching a bunch of parallel actions is noticeably different.
+In Haskell, "sequencing" isn't a part of the syntax (the semicolon) --- it's just *a regular ol' function*!

 <div class="note">
 **Aside**